ergo-services/ergo/docs/networking/network-transparency.md

     Address Address
 }

-func init() {
+func (a *MyApp) Load(node gen.Node, args ...any) (gen.ApplicationSpec, error) {
-    edf.RegisterTypeOf(Address{})  // register child first
-    edf.RegisterTypeOf(Person{})   // then parent
+    // Order in the slice doesn't matter.
+The framework registers
+    // inner types first and retries until everything resolves. err := node.Network().RegisterTypes([]any{Person{}, Address{}})
+    if err != nil {
+        return gen.ApplicationSpec{}, err
     }
+    return gen.ApplicationSpec{ /* ... */ }, nil
+}
 ```

-The order matters because registration builds the encoding schema by examining fields.
-When registering `Person`, EDF sees the `Address` field.
-If `Address` isn't registered yet, registration fails with `"type Address must be registered first"`.
-If `Address` is already registered, EDF references its schema, creating an efficient nested encoding.
+If you call `RegisterType` (singular) on `Person` before `Address`, registration fails with `"type Address must be registered first"`.
+With `RegisterTypes`, the framework iteratively retries pending types whose dependencies become available.
+Only types that genuinely cannot be resolved produce an error.
+Registration builds the encoding schema by examining fields; once `Address` is registered, registering `Person` references its schema for efficient nested encoding.

 ### Custom Marshaling for Special Cases